nradakovic/bpl/README.md

 ## Usage
-By importing the module `stlogger` the main logger class can be used as shown
+By importing the module `stlogging` and call create_logger to init Logger class from native logging
  below:
 ```python
 from stlogging import create_logger, DEBUG